 But what if I tell you that anxiety can be managed, reduced or even overcome and without struggle or having to confront it - The Feelgood Way?

-I know, you're skeptical.
+I know, you're sceptical.
 I fully understand your doubts.
 It sounds too good to be true.

 My professional training as a psychologist taught me the theory behind the traditional treatments for anxiety, but it was only my own experience of severe anxiety that gave me the chance to test out what really worked.